 I’ve just noticed my hair beginning to thin… what hair loss prescription or medications are right for me?

-As treatment varies from case to case, patients should consult with Dr. Umar to find out which treatment method offers the best solutions.
+As the treatment varies from case to case, patients should consult with Dr. Umar to find out which treatment method offers the best solutions.
 In general, however, hair loss medications work best as a preventative measure for patients who have experienced minimal to moderate hair loss.
 In more severe cases of baldness, Dr.UGraft FUE hair transplant offers a better, more permanent treatment.

 What kind of patients should not consider the option of medication for hair loss?
 Is there a role for Minoxidil after a hair transplant?
-What is the role of Propecia after hair transplant?
+What is the role of Propecia after a hair transplant?

 Again, it’s always best for a patient to consult with a medical professional before ruling out any treatment methods.
 With that in mind, patients who have experienced heavy hair loss, depression, or erectile dysfunction in the past may want to consider Dr.UGraft FUE as opposed to hair loss medication.
 Dr. Umar does recommend certain hair loss drugs following surgery in patients who continue to experience hair loss.

 I’ve undergone a hair transplant in the past with unsatisfying results.
-Is a medication for hair loss right for me?
+Is medication for hair loss right for me?